The Regional Special Education Network

 The RSN engage in the following essential functions in order to fulfill the purpose of the network

-- Support systems improvement and systems change by developing LEAs' capacity to use data for analysis and action planning so that practices are implemented effectively in order to advance educational achievements for students with disabilities within a multi-level system of support.
+- Regional Special Education Network (RSN) Directors support systems improvement and systems change by developing LEAs’ capacity to use data for analysis and action planning so that practices are implemented effectively in order to advance educational achievement for students with disabilities within an equitable multi-level system of support.

 - Develop leadership capacity by providing support and training around technical and adaptive change so that LEAs know the conditions under which effective teaching and learning happen.